Beautiful Destinations in ItalyDavid & Toby2021-03-16T06:24:17-04:00

 Just hearing the name “Rome” conjures images of the Colosseum and gladiators.
 With its many attractions including St. Peter’s Basilica, the Pantheon, the Trevi Fountain, the Spanish Steps, and many more, it’s very easy to see why the capital of Italy draws millions of visits every year.

 Lucca is the perfect size town to see in a day.
 Filled with many quaint shops and restaurants, Lucca is surrounded by an ancient wall that has become a pedestrian promenade.
 Take a wonderful stroll around the wall or better yet, rent a bicycle for a unique experience!

-Just saying the name Pisa conjures images of its iconic Leaning Tower.
+Just saying the name Pisa conjures images this Italian destination’s beautiful and iconic Leaning Tower.
 Completed in 1372 and already leaning, one can only wonder while looking out from its rooftop observatory how it is still standing almost 650 years later.
 Be sure to venture into Pisa to view all this historic city has to offer.

 Via di Valardegna, 8

 53045 Montepulciano SI Italia